docker/extensions-sdk/docs/dev/api/dashboard-routes-navigation.md

 ### Deprecated navigation methods

-!!! warning "Method deprecated"

-    These methdos are deprecated and will be removed in a future version.
+> These methdos are deprecated and will be removed in a future version.
 Use the methods specified above.

 ```typescript
 window.ddClient.navigateToContainers();